 Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 Happy Scribe is one of the most established names in AI transcription and subtitling — broad language coverage (150+), a human-verified transcription option for accuracy-critical work, and 15+ export formats at the Pro tier including FCPXML, VTT, STL, XML, and EDL.
-If you're searching for a Happy Scribe alternative, you're usually hitting one of three gaps: cost (the per-seat model adds up for teams), specific Cantonese / Mandarin accuracy that Happy Scribe doesn't publish per-language, or you need live multilingual event captioning that the Happy Scribe product doesn't cover.
+If you're searching for a Happy Scribe alternative, you're usually hitting one of three gaps: cost (the per-seat model adds up for teams), accuracy on harder audio — accented, code-switched, or multi-speaker recordings that Happy Scribe doesn't break out per-language — or you need live multilingual event captioning that the Happy Scribe product doesn't cover.

-Subanana plays in that narrower transcription + live-caption space, with a specific strength in Cantonese, Mandarin, and mixed-language workflows.
+Subanana plays in that narrower transcription + live-caption space, with a specific strength in messy real-world audio: mixed-language and code-switched recordings, accented speech, and Asian languages (Mandarin, Japanese, Korean, and Cantonese among them).

 Disclosure: I run Subanana.
 This post compares each tool using its own published documentation — pricing pages, features pages, integration lists — pulled in May 2026.
 No fabricated head-to-head test; both tools have free tiers, and your own audio is the right way to test accuracy.